Bideford: 1800–1939

 In 1816 a mob forced their way into Bideford prison to try and break out some of the mob's ringleaders, and soldiers from the Royal North Devon Yeomanry had to be mustered, and then patrolled the town, where they arrested several members of the mob who were then escorted to Exeter.
 In 1835 the Bideford Poor Law Union was founded; followed by the building, in 1837, of the Bideford workhouse in Meddon Street.
 The workhouse had a 40-bed infirmary and would later become Torridge Hospital and, eventually, a residential building.
 In 1830 it was reported that 5000 people waved farewell to ships leaving Bideford for New York City, Montreal, and St. Andrews (New Brunswick).
 Between the years 1840 and 1900 2,467 people emigrated to Canada and 248 to the United States aboard ships from Bideford.

+The population of Bideford in the 1841 census was 3,830.
+There were 9 or 10 shipbuilding yards in the 1840s.

 In 1847 a horse-drawn omnibus taking people to a fair in Torrington fell off Bideford Quay into the River Torridge, and eight people were drowned.
 The book "Kingsley's County" put the expansion and growth of Bideford down to the publication of Charles Kingsley's romance Westward Ho! in 1855.
 There was an extension of the London and South Western Railway from Barnstaple in 1856.
 The Pannier Market opened in 1884.
 In 1902 the first car arrived in Bideford: it was owned by Dr E.J.
 Toye, the car being a 4-1/2 hp Benz.